I think it’s fair to say that recent years were not what any of us were expecting…

 This kind of follows straight on from number 10, but taking things slowly and not overpacking the day does make one happier…

-I know “busy” is often seen as a badge of honour (especially if you’ve yet to “make it” whatever “making it” really is…) but we need to not forget the joy we found in 2020 when we were forced to go slower.
+I know “busy” is often seen as a badge of honour (especially if you’ve yet to “make it” or whatever “making it” really is…) but we need to not forget the joy we found in recent years when we were forced to go slower.

 Let’s take time to stop and smell the roses.